-ROBBY GALLATY has pastored churches in Louisiana and Tennessee.
-He was radically saved out of a life of drug and alcohol addiction on November 12, 2002.
-In 2008, he founded Replicate Ministries to educate, equip, and empower men and women to be disciples who make disciple-makers (www.replicateministries.org).
-He is also the author of Growing Up: How to Be a Disciple Who Makes Disciples (B&H Books, 2013), Firmly Planted: How to Cultivate a Faith Rooted in Christ (B&H Books, 2015), and Rediscovering Discipleship: Making Jesus' Final Words Our First Work (Zondervan, 2015).
+ROBBY GALLATY is the senior pastor of Long Hollow Baptist Church in Hendersonville, Tennessee.
+He was radically saved from a life of drug and alcohol addiction on November 12, 2002.
+In 2008 he founded Replicate Ministries to educate, equip, and empower men and women to be disciples who make disciple makers (replicate.org).
+He's the author of Growing Up: How to Be a Disciple Who Makes Disciples (B&H, 2013), The Forgotten Jesus: How Western Christians Should Follow an Eastern Rabbi (Zondervan, 2017), Rediscovering Discipleship: Making Jesus' Final Words Our First Work (Zondervan, 2015), and Here and Now: Thriving in the Kingdom of Heaven Today (B&H, 2019).
+He's the coauthor with his wife, Kandi, of Foundations: New Testament (LifeWay, 2018).

 KANDI GALLATY has been investing in the lives of women for over a decade.
-She believes that there are two major sources to draw from when investing in the lives of others: God's word and God's working in ones life.
-She is passionate about cultivating a biblical worldview from the truths of Scripture and teaching women how to steward the life experiences and lessons God has allowed in their lives.
-Kandi and Robby are intentional about investing in their two boys Rig and Ryder.
+She believes there are three major sources to draw from when investing in the lives of others: God's Word, God's work in one's life, and God's Spirit.
+She's passionate about cultivating a biblical worldview from the truths of Scripture and about teaching women how to steward the life experiences and lessons God has allowed in their lives.
+Together Kandi and Robby lead Replicate Ministries.
+Kandi loves being a pastor's wife and serving alongside her husband at Long Hollow Baptist Church.
+Kandi and Robby are the proud, thankful parents of two boys, Rig and Ryder.
+Kandi is the author of Disciple Her: Using the Word, Work, and Wonder of God to Invest in Women (B&H, 2019) and the coauthor with Robby of Foundations: New Testament (LifeWay, 2018).